-1. On the [Registered] tab on the Nodes page (Manage > Nodes), click [Add Nodes].
-The Choose Connection Type window of the Add Node wizard appears:
+You access the Add Node wizard by clicking [Add Nodes] on the SL1 Nodes page (Manage > Nodes).
+The Choose Connection Type window of the Add Node wizard appears.

 NOTE: Depending on your user permissions, you might not see all three connection type options on this window.